 For example, the four types of segmentation are Demographic, Psychographic Geographic, and Behavioral.
 These are common examples of how businesses can segment their market by gender, age, lifestyle etc.

-Let’s explore what each of them means for your business.
+Let’s explore what each of them means for your business and your market segmentation strategy.

 1. Demographic segmentation: The who